tensorflow/tfjs-website/source/tutorials/fit-curve.md

 # Training First Steps: Fitting a Curve to Synthetic Data

 In this tutorial, we'll use TensorFlow.js to train a model to fit a curve to a synthetic dataset.
 Given some data generated using a polynomial function with some noise added, our goal is to train a model to discover the coefficients used to generate the data.

 ## Prerequisites

-ADD CONTENT ABOUT FIRST READING THE CORE CONCEPTS TUTORIAL HERE
+This tutorial assumes familiarity with the fundamental building blocks of TensorFlow.js introduced in [Core Concepts in TensorFlow.js](core-concepts.html): tensors, variables, and ops.
+We recommend completing Core Concepts before doing this tutorial.

 ## Running the Code